2sic/2sxc-content-app/readme.md

 - SYNC FIELDS EMail vs Mail
 - figure out why different attributes for fancybox, simplify
 - TODO: consider renaming VideoLightbox to same name used in content, probably UseLightbox or something
+- probably rename content-type "Content" to "TextImage"
+  - also rename the folder